Dipartimento di Lingue e Letterature Straniere e Culture Moderne

 First-year past papers and Dictation Practice

 Past Use of English papers and Dictation practice are available on Mr Owen’s Moodle page.
-The past grammar and vocabulary tests available, and the sample exam papers also available here on this website, are copies of the paper version of the exam, but the type of questions are exactly the same as those used in the computerised test used in the exam.
+The past grammar and vocabulary tests available, and the sample exam papers also available here on this website, are copies of the paper version of the exam, but the type of questions are exactly the same as those used in the computerised test.
 Each paper has a key to enable students to check their answers.

 If you sign up for a Lettorato you are expected to attend regularly, do homework that is assigned and also do additional self-study work.